 Michal Tal was born in Tel Aviv and started her piano lessons when she was five years old.
 At the age of sixteen she performed as a soloist with the Israel Philharmonic Orchestra.
 Since then she had played with all the leading orchestras in Israel, Europe and the U.S. such as the Virginia and Dallas Symphonies, the Strasbourg Philharmonic, the Munster Symphony and the Dutch Radio Orchestra.
 She played under the baton of Leonard Slatkin, Eduardo Mata and Luciano Berio.

-Her huge repertoire expands from Haydn to Ligeti and Berio, along with numerous premieres by israeli composers.
-Tal participated in numerous concerts and special festivals such as Carnegie Recital Hall, the Tel Aviv Museum, the Tanglewood festival, Lincoln Center "Focus" Festival, the festival for Israeli Music in KÖLN, the Israel Festival and the Kefar Blum Chamber Music Festival.
+Tal's huge repertoire expands from Haydn to Ligeti and Berio, along with numerous premieres by israeli composers.
+She had performed in Carnegie Recital Hall, The Tel Aviv Museum, the Tanglewood festival, Lincoln Center "Focus" Festival, the festival for Israeli Music in KÖLN, the Israel Festival and the Kefar Blum Chamber Music Festival.
 She has been recording live and studio more than 60 recordings at the Israel Broadcasting Authorities.
-She has released six CDs the recent one is on ROMEO label.
-This year she will release a new CD of Schulhoff’s piano solo music on CENTAUR label.
+Among her discography are "Great Short Masterpieces" (ROMEO label) and "Erwin Schulhoff piano music" (CENTAUR label)

 Michal Tal is the prize winner of many competitions such as the first prize at the international competition in Dallas, the Jerusalem Symphony Competition first prize, and the ministry of education and culture prize in 2000 and 2005, and won scholarships from the America-Israel Cultural Foundation.
 Recently she is the recipient of the prestigious Rosenblum Prize for the performing arts .